Things to know about Yogyakarta

 Best sunrise spots in Yogyakarta

 These are 3 best sunrise spots in Yogyakarta recommended by jogjatripper that will boost your mood and energy level.
 Borobudur Borobudur temple offers a sunrise experience like no other.
-Imagine yourself standing on the top of the biggest Buddhist temple in the world in a quiet and peaceful dawn
+Imagine yourself standing on the top of the biggest Buddhist temple in the world in a quiet and peaceful dawn with

 Read More »